Skip to content

 5.7B

-people prefer oral communication over text
+people prefer oral communication over written

 4,300+